From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Proof of Theorem and Theorem

 \begin{proposition} The following inequality holds for all $k\geq K$:

 where

 \end{proposition}

-Note that Eq. (\ref{eq:recursion}) is a one-step Lyapunov drift inequality of the desired form: it exhibits a negative drift with an additive error that is order-wise smaller than the magnitude of the drift.
+Note that Equation (\ref{eq:recursion}) is a one-step Lyapunov drift inequality of the desired form: it exhibits a negative drift with an additive error that is order-wise smaller than the magnitude of the drift.